-(Mark One)

-☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the quarterly period ended September 30, 2015

-OR o TRANSITION RE PORT PURSUANT TO SECTION 13 OR 15 (d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File No. 00 1-36913 K EM P HARM , Inc. (Exact Name of Registrant as Spec ified in Its Charter) Delaware 20-5894398 te or Other Jurisdiction of rporation or Organization) (I.R.S.
-Employer Identification No.) 2656 Crosspar k Road, Suite 100, Coralville, IA 52241 s of principal executive offices) (Zip Code) (319) 665-2575 (Registrant's telephone number, inc uding area code) (Former name, former address, and former fiscal y ths (or for such shorter period that the registrant was r be filed by Section 13 or 15(d) of the Securities Exchange Act equired to file such reports), and (2) has been subject to such osted pursuant to Rule 405 of Regulation S-T during the l posted on its corporate Web site, if any, every Interactive D preceding 12 months (or for such shorter period that the registr whether the registrant is a large accelerated filer, an accelerated filer," "accelerated filer" and "smaller reporting com erated filer, a non-accelerated filer, or a smaller reporting compapany" in Rule 12b-2 of the Exchange Act.
-(Check one): any.
-See Large accelerated filer Non-accelerated filer o ⊠ (Do not check if a smaller reporting company Accelerated filer Smaller reporting company 0 0 Indicate by check mark whether the registrant is a shell company (as defined in R ule 12b-2 of the Exchange Act).
-Yes o No ⊠ Total shares of common stock outstanding as of November 11, 2015: 14,448,826
+(Mark One) ☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF TH E SECURITIES EXCHANGE ACT OF 1934 For the quarterly period end ed June 30, 2016 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF TH E SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File No. 001-36913 K EM P HARM i, Inc. (Exact Name of Registrant as Sp cified in Its Charter) Delaware 20-5894398 (State or Other Jurisdiction of Incorporation or Organization) (I.R.S.
+Employer Identification No.) 2656 Crosspark Road, Suite 100, Coralville, IA 52241 (Address of principal executive offices) (Zip Code) (319) 665-257 (Registrant's telephone number, including area code) (Former name, former address, and former fisc al year if changed since last report) Indicate by check mark whether the registrant: (1) has filed all reports required to during the preceding 12 months (or for such shorter period that the registrant was requirements for the past 90 days.
+Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant has submitted electronically ar required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the required to submit and post such files).
+Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, "accelerated filer," and "smaller reporting of the definitions of "large accelerated filer," "accelerated filer."
+Large accelerated filer $\ \square$ Accelerated filer $\Box$ Non-accelerated filer $oximes$ (Do not check if a smaller reporting comp any) Smaller reporting company $\Box$ Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes $\square$ No $\boxtimes$ Total shares of common stock outstanding as of August 9, 2016: 14,646,982